Smoking Prevention

 • coughs and colds

-Children are particularly vulnerable in the family car where second hand smoke can reach hazardous levels even with the windows open.
+Children are at even more risk when they're in cars where second hand smoke can reach hazardous levels - even with the windows open.
+It's against the law to smoke in a private vehicle if there's a young person under 18 present.

-Read about the law on smoking in private vehicles on GOV.UK.
+Read about the law on smoking in private vehicles on GOV.UK